 What is the first step for starting my project?

 How do I fix a cold room over a garage?

-We usually find that the builder has used fibreglass batting and the only way to fix this correctly, is to remove the drywall and existing insulation and spray foam these areas.
+We usually find that the builder has used fibreglass batting and the only way to fix this correctly is to first remove the drywall and existing insulation and then spray foam these areas.
 This will stop the cold air from penetrating this area making the rooms above much warmer.
 Also the duct work for heating these areas often runs through the floor joists and in the garage walls, by improving the seals around the duct work will ensure that the heat intended to get to these rooms is actually still warm when it gets there.

 My floors are cold on the main level, is there anything I can do?